-As part of the Live in Cortland Initiative, SUNY Cortland presents the SUNY Cortland Neighborhood Homeownership Program.
+As part of the Live in Cortland Initiative, SUNY Cortland offers the university’s Neighborhood Homeownership Program.
 The program is designed to encourage all full time SUNY Cortland and Research Foundation employees to purchase and occupy homes in the designated neighborhoods surrounding the campus and along the I-81 entryway to campus.

 In these areas, SUNY Cortland has a disproportionate impact, interest and commitment to improve housing conditions and sustain quality, owner-occupied housing.
 This program supports SUNY Cortland’s academic mission by increasing accessibility of faculty and staff to our students.
 It also demonstrates the College’s commitment to the community by helping to stabilize the neighborhoods directly surrounding campus.